Aditya-madwal/jobs_search/README.md

 4. Run the backend:

-   - Navigate to your Django project directory.
+   - Navigate to the Django project directory.
    - Run the server:
      ```bash
      python manage.py runserver